Microbiome: Inside Out Beauty

 Skin Microbiome-based Ingredients for Innovative Cosmetic Formulations: Key Considerations and Evaluation Methods

 Dr. Pascal Yvon – President/Founder – Biosciences Expansion

 10:50AM – 11:30AM

-The human skin is inhabited by large and diverse microbial communities (bacteria, fungi, viruses).
+The human skin is inhabited by large and diverse microbial communities.
 Human skin microbiome and microbiota is increasingly the subject of significant interest as key components for a healthy skin.
-There has been a shift from the idea of eliminating indiscriminately all of the microorganisms (“kills 99.9% of bacteria”) to considering them as beneficial partners in health.
-Sometimes presented as the “second barrier,” the skin microbiome is an exciting area for the cosmetic industry as it fosters the development of a new generation of products and marketing opportunities.
+The skin microbiome is an exciting area for the cosmetic industry as it fosters the development of a new generation of products and marketing opportunities.
 Translating our better understanding, formulations of cosmetic products with skin microbiome-based ingredients are meant to maintain skin microbial balance and health.
 After a review of critical facts about the skin microbiome, this presentation will provide key considerations about pre-, pro-, and post-biotics, as well as other microbiome-based ingredients.
-Also included will be a review of methods for the evaluation of their effects on the microbiome.
+Also included, will be a review of methods for the evaluation of their effects on the microbiome.

 11:30AM – 11:45AM

 Dr. Marielle Le Maire – Global Head of BU Activities – Symrise